paulosjd/aurnapi/readme.md

     (aurn-venv) $ python3 run.py collectdata

-The collectdata command allows calling of the update_db() function (defined in app.data.hourly).
+The collectdata command provides a convenient way to call the update_db() function (defined in app.data.hourly).
 This inserts the air quality data for the most recent hour into the table 'data'.

 **4. Configure and run the API**

-After ensuring correct settings within app/config, the database can be queried through the API after running the server:
+After ensuring correct settings, the resources can be accessed through the API after running the server:

     $ python run.py